-This article explains Authoritarian Leadership in a practical way.
-After reading this article, you will understand the basics of this powerful leadership style.
+Authoritarian Leadership: this article explains Authoritarian Leadership in a practical way.
+This article contains a general definition of Authoritarian Leadership, its characteristics and benefits.
+After reading this article, you will understand the basics of this leadership style.

 Lack of creativity